 PPE is also useful for flowing over and adding interest to those boring green garden lumps known as Rhododendrons.
 Planted at the drip line of the shrub, the clematis is pruned as soon as possible in late autumn, allowing the "rhody" ample winter light to form its flower buds.
 As the rhododendron comes into flower in April or May, the first telltale shoots of PPE can be seen rising hand-over-hand up the shrub's branches.
 Once the rhody is finished flowering and deadheaded, PPE forms a blanket of blossoms, enlivening an area otherwise blank of summer color.
 It could as easily do the same for mature lilacs.

 C. 'Purpurea Plena Elegans' is such a paragon of virtue you will find it on the I.Cl.S.
-Clematis for Beginners List, it has been necessary to lobby heavily for its continuance there (it does come down to personal taste and majority rule).
+Recommended Clematis list, it has been necessary to lobby heavily for its continuance there (it does come down to personal taste and majority rule).
 No one denies its vigor and general durability, but the unwieldy and somewhat inaccurate name does the plant no favors, and there are always those who find the small but abundant flowers unkempt.
 That said, you will forever find me an undaunted defender of the definition-defying color and supreme utility of C. 'Purpurea Plena Elegans'.